Introduction

 So I am comparing myself to Cruise and Lynch?
 Most emphatically not in terms of such things as talent and accomplishment.
 But all three of us are human beings who put our pants on one leg at a time.
 All three of us share that we have a human psychology.
 And most, importantly, all three of us also share that our paths to our crazy beliefs involved the exploitation of the same extremely common vulnerabilities in human psychology.
 These are the vulnerabilities that are exploited by all cults.

-(A note...
-I can't be saying "TM-the-relaxation-technique" and "TM-the-dogmatic-spiritual-teaching" throughout this web site.
+(A note: I can't keep saying "TM-the-relaxation-technique" and "TM-the-dogmatic-spiritual-teaching" throughout this web site.
 You'll have to figure out which one (or maybe the combination) that I mean by the context.)

 Tom Cruise jumps on couches, gets in Matt Lauer's face, and has crazy-eyes.
 But David Lynch seems quite normal except for some apparently harmless eccentric views.
 So how can I compare TM with Scientology?